Generic Name: fentanyl (nasal) (FEN tan il)

 Get emergency medical help if you have any of these signs of an allergic reaction to Lazanda: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using Lazanda and call your doctor at once if you have a serious side effect such as:
+Stop using Lazanda and call your doctor at once if you have:

 slow heart rate, weak or shallow breathing, sighing;